“Good” Parenting

 To act or not to act.
 To speak or not to speak.
 To intervene or not to intervene.
-It seems that these are the thoughts that consume the mind of a parent every day.
+It seems that these are the thoughts that consume a parent’s mind every day.

-It is said that parenting is the toughest job in the world, and I would think that most parents who are engaged in the lives of their children would agree.
-For although we get plenty of advice from others and we instinctively draw our own parenting styles from those who have raised us, at the end of the day, when we are face to face with our own children, there simply isn’t a blueprint.
+It is said that parenting is the most challenging job in the world, and most parents who are engaged in their children’s lives would agree.
+Although we get plenty of advice from others and instinctively draw our parenting styles from those who have raised us, when we are face to face with our children, there isn’t a blueprint.

-It is during these times of indecision that we realize that we are left with only our thoughts.
+During these times of indecision, we realize that we are left with only our thoughts.
 We are left with our feelings.
 We are left with the experiences that have made us who we are up until this point in our lives.
-Lives filled with both good times and times that still yearn for the healing touch of mercy and grace.
+Lives filled with good times and times that still yearn for the healing touch of mercy and grace.

 For me personally, the indecision of whether I should speak or be silent, punish or let things go, or step in to help my children or allow them to figure it out themselves sparks an idol within me that has always been there but has only come to the surface since becoming a parent.
 It is the idol of “goodness”.
-Or maybe simply put, my desire to be “good” in the eyes of others.
-And it wasn’t until I became a parent that I have come to see just how much this misplaced desire had stifled my life.
+Or maybe, put my desire to be “good” in the eyes of others.
+And it wasn’t until I became a parent that I saw how much this misplaced desire stifled my life.

 As he was setting out on a journey, a man ran up, knelt down before him, and asked him, “Good teacher, what must I do to inherit eternal life?”
 Jesus answered him, “Why do you call me good?
 No one is good but God alone.